moonstripe/informalPortfolio/README.md

 ## Objective

 This portfolio serves as a taste test of my skills as a visual designer.
 This is meant for those hiring a new visual designer at [Informal Systems](https://informal.systems).

+## Next Steps

+Make responsive to mobile with useMediaQuery hook.